 - Hospital of the University of Pennsylvania – Residency in Internal Medicine

 - University of California, San Francisco (UCSF) – Fellowship in Pulmonary and Critical Care Medicine

 Dr. Lynn M. Schnapp is the George R. and Elaine Love Professor and chair of the Department of Medicine.
 She is a faculty member in the Division of Allergy, Pulmonary and Critical Care Medicine and a graduate fellow of the Hedwig van Ameringen Executive Leadership in Academic Medicine Program for Women.

-Dr. Schnapp is a fellow and current president of the American Thoracic Society, where she has held numerous leadership positions, and a recipient of its Elizabeth Rich Award for outstanding scientific, leadership and mentorship contributions in pulmonary medicine.
+Dr. Schnapp is a fellow and immediate past president of the American Thoracic Society, where she has held numerous leadership positions, and a recipient of its Elizabeth Rich Award for outstanding scientific, leadership and mentorship contributions in pulmonary medicine.
 She is a member of the Alpha Omega Alpha Honor Medical Society and the National Institutes of Health/National Heart, Lung and Blood Institute Advisory Council (NIH/NHLBI).

 She is recognized for her long-standing commitment to mentorship, career development and increasing the representation of women and underrepresented minorities in medicine.
 She has been an active mentor in programs that support the participation of underrepresented minority students, such as the National Institutes of Health (NIH) Minority Access for Research Careers (MARC) Program and the NIH/NHLBI Stipends for Training Aspiring Researchers (STAR) Program.